clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 Considering the previous results in the `HygieneScores` sections, this rise cannot be explain by our analysis of the *Chicago Food Inspections* yet, but it already has been discussed.
 Quickly searching on Google, many articles relate this trend :

 "The city's overall crime rate, especially the violent crime rate, is higher than the US average.
 Chicago was responsible for nearly half of 2016's increase in homicides in the US, though the nation's crime rates remain near historic lows.
-The reasons for the higher numbers in Chicago remain unclear." - https://en.wikipedia.org/wiki/Crime_in_Chicago
+The reasons for the higher numbers in Chicago remain unclear." - [Source : wikipedia](https://en.wikipedia.org/wiki/Crime_in_Chicago)

 Apparently, their analysis of the *Chicago Food Inspections* could not have explained it either.